-The class is CRN 34006; it meets Monday & Wednesday, 2:00 to 2:50, Lecture Center C, room 4 .
+The class is CRN 12126; it meets Monday & Wednesday, 9:00 to 9:50, 145 Behavioral Science Building (BSB).

-Lecture attendance is mandatory: all course materials and the content of your exams will be provided in lecture.
+You are expected to attend every lecture: all course materials and the content of your exams will be provided there.

 Go to Schedule for key dates & assignments.

 Clicker number rubbed off?
 If you have registered on the clicker web site by entering your name and UIC ID and have "clicked" in class at least once, go here to find your clicker number.
 Instructions for your i>clicker are posted here

 |CITI research ethics training||

-Discussion Groups & Lecture Attendance:
+Discussion Group & Lecture Attendance:

 You can earn extra credit by submitting really good assignments; you should particularly think about this for your research paper assignments.
 The comments about plagiarism below apply to your discussion group assignments as well as the research paper.